 This artfully composed documentary provides a chilling glimpse into the mind of a 20th-century explorer.

-Describing the Aborigines as “ugly”, “Neanderthal-like” and possessed of an “animalistic cunning”, Mjöberg set about plundering and desecrating their grave sites and smuggling the remains back home—actions that were to have lasting consequences for all concerned.
+Describing Aboriginal people as "ugly", "Neanderthal-like" and possessed of an "animalistic cunning", Mjöberg set about plundering and desecrating their grave sites and smuggling the remains back home--actions that were to have lasting consequences for all concerned.

 Shot in remote regions of the Kimberley in Australia and in Stockholm and Varberg Sweden, Dark Science uses diary sources, stunning black and white footage from the expedition and excerpts from Mjöberg's novel Wings of Poison to provide a shocking glimpse into the mind of early 20th century Western man.